andycowl/bbdb3-manual/tutorial.rst

 is quicker and more efficient for larger databases).

-For example, to search for all contacts with an email address containing 'island.com', use '/ m' and enter 'island'.
+For example, to search for all contacts with an email address containing 'island.com', use (:command:`bbdb-search-mail`) and enter 'island'.

 The full list of field searches is